prashant-Gangurde/CVE_DATA/README.md

 # CVE_DATA
-#Data fetch from this Api link and stored it  mysql database.
+#Data fetch from this Api link and stored it  mysql database.that api has 13 lac + records
 API Link: https://services.nvd.nist.gov/rest/json/cvehistory/2.0